DXView Operation

 The USAP Database contains callsigns and locations for stations in the United States, Hawaii, Alaska, Puerto Rico, US Virgin Islands, Guam, Marianas Islands, or American Samoa; a station's location is determined from the zipcode on file for that callsign with the US Federal Communications Commission.
 The USAP database is maintained in DXView's Databases folder in a file named USAP.mdb.
 If the USAP database is not installed, the approximate location of callsigns from the above DXCC entities will be determined from DXCC database search results alone -- which can be inaccurate for callsigns in these DXCC entities.

+These databases are updated a varying frequencies.
 To determine the installed version of the above databases, to determine the currently available version of the above databases, or to direct DXView to install or upgrade one of the above databases, use functions available on the Configuration window's Databases tab.
+DXView can be configured to automatically check for the availability of database upgrades on startup.
+When one or more database upgrades are available, it displays the message new DB! on its Main window; clicking this message displays the Configuration window's Databases tab, from which database upgrades can be initiated.

 Online Help Index